mc-datapacks/en/src/conventions/datapack_advancement.md

 **Extra: Standalone Datapack**

-Use standalone format when you are going only to have one datapack under the namespace.
+Use the standalone format if you only want one datapack under the namespace.

 > Ex. `/data/global/advancements/standalone/<datapack name>.json`.